joeyparrish/kinetoscope/embed-video-in-rom/README.md

 The encoder requires:
  - Python 3
- - ImageMagick
- - a copy of FFmpeg with PNG output support
+ - a copy of ffmpeg with PNG and PPM output support

 The SGDK compiler requires:
  - Docker